-At Dean Field, we understand that this is a worrying time for everybody.
-We are dedicated in supporting children and young people to cope with the changes surrounding the current COVID-19 issues, such as school closures, social distancing and the additional health and hygiene routines in place.
+At Dean Field, we understand that Covid-19 continues to be a worrying time for everybody despite how long it has been around.
+We are dedicated in supporting children and young people to cope with the continuing changes surrounding the current COVID-19 issues.
+You may find this page particularly useful if your child or somebody in their immediate family tests positive for Covid-19 and needs to isolate.

 Here are some helpful links for both children and parents to access during this difficult time